-Kale joined the MOTHER EARTH NEWS editorial team in October 2012, happy to enjoy autumn back in the Midwest after years away.
-A native Missourian, he moved to redwood country in 2005 to attend Humboldt State University in Arcata, Calif.
-Kale earned his renewable energy and green living chops as a program coordinator for the Alliance to Save Energy’s Green Campus Program and as an energy specialist intern with the Redwood Coast Energy Authority.
+Kale was a member of the MOTHER EARTH NEWS editorial team from 2012-2014, covering the renewable energy beat.
+A native Missourian, he moved to redwood country in 2005 to attend Humboldt State University in Arcata, Calif., where he worked as a program coordinator for the Alliance to Save Energy’s PowerSave Program and as an energy specialist intern with the Redwood Coast Energy Authority.

 After earning a degree in environmental science in 2009, Kale served as a U.S. Peace Corps volunteer in the Kingdom of Thailand.
 He attributes his few handy skills to these two years harvesting rainwater and plowing jasmine rice fields.
 His primary projects were to build biogas methane digesters to convert water buffalo manure to clean-burning cooking fuel and to support the community forestry group by establishing a recycling program and public food forest.

 Read some of Kale's MOTHER EARTH NEWS articles:

 Cost of Renewable Energy Now Competitive with Cost of Fossil Fuels